 Estimating seafloor exposure to ‘biologically relevant’ ALAN

 Since thresholds of biologically relevant ALAN are taxon specific and can only be based on the limited number of taxa for which sensitivities have been quantified, a definition of these is inevitably somewhat subjective.
-Here, we define ‘biologically relevant’ artificial light in marine waters as irradiances equal to or greater than the minimum detectable blue (0.19 µW m-2), green (0.75 µW m-2) and red (149 µW m-2) irradiances that elicits diel vertical migration in adult female Calanus copepods (Båtnes et al. 2013).
+Here, we define ‘biologically relevant’ artificial light in marine waters as irradiances equal to or greater than the minimum detectable blue (0.19 µW m-2), green (0.75 µW m-2) and red (149 µW m-2) irradiances that elicit diel vertical migration in adult female Calanus copepods (Båtnes et al. 2013).
 Calanus copepods are globally widespread and known to be extremely sensitive to light (Last et al., 2016) and have been empirically demonstrated to react to sea surface artificial illumination at depths >80m (Davies & Smyth, 2018; Ludvigsen et al., 2018).
 In addition, the threshold sensitivities of Calanus copepods have been quantified separately for blue, green, and red light (Båtnes et al., 2013).
 Original values provided in Photosynthetic Photon Flux Density (PPFD, µmol photons m-2 s-1) for wavelengths (λ) of 455nm (blue), 525nm (green) and 640nm (red) were converted to irradiances (µW m-2) using [λ x (8.359 x 10-6) x PPFD] x 106 where λ is given in metres.

 Having defined the threshold blue, green, and red broadband irradiances that can be considered biologically relevant, we calculated the three-dimensional seafloor area within the survey region exposed to biologically relevant blue, green, and red artificial light during MLWS and MHWS under clear and cloudy conditions using the raster surface area calculator in GRASS GIS.